joes/repro-quarkus-flyway-kubernetes-init/README.md

 Reproduces:

  * flyway is not setting `Deployment.spec.template.spec.serviceAccountName` such that its RoleBinding can be applied
- * flyway is not setting "imagePullSecrets" in the flyway init job spec according to the imagePullSecrets used by the Deployment
+ * flyway is not setting `imagePullSecrets` in the flyway init job spec according to the imagePullSecrets used by the Deployment

  ## Steps to reproduce